-In his keynote at #CTW16, Corporate Visions’ Tim Riesterer positioned the “triple threat” as a sales ideal, likening the rep who masters the entire buying cycle to Gene Kelly, one of Hollywood’s original triple threats, who excelled at acting, dancing and singing.
+In his keynote at Conversations That Win 2016 (#CTW16), Corporate Visions’ Tim Riesterer positioned the “triple threat” as a sales ideal, likening the rep who masters each of the stages of the buying cycle to Gene Kelly, one of Hollywood’s original triple threats, who excelled at acting, dancing, and singing.

-To make articulating value a mainstay of your content (and by extension, your sales team), Nitschke advised that companies focus their messaging efforts on three moments of truth in every buying cycle—or three “value conversations.”
+To make articulating value a mainstay of your content (and by extension, your sales team), Nitschke advised that companies focus their messaging efforts on the three moments of truth that come about during the stages of the buying cycle: the three “value conversations.”

 - Value Conversation #2: Elevate Value™ – This is where enablement content has to help salespeople create a business case that passes muster with savvy executive-level buyers.
 You can create an executive buying vision by first adopting a CXO-relevant perspective, and linking their external factors and business initiatives to a business change scenario that yields performance improvements and measurable results.

 - Value Conversation #3: Capture Value™– Develop content that prepares reps to negotiate better and more creatively.
 One way to do this most effectively is by leading with an unconsidered need, which can expand the value of (and need for) your solutions, and give your reps leverage as pricing tension heats up.